U.S. lawmakers push Yucca nuclear dump facing transport crunch

 Another route, known as Mina, is opposed by the Walker River tribe, which withdrew permission in 2007 for the government to ship waste through its reservation.

-The federal Nuclear Regulatory Commission has pointed out that nuclear waste has been transported safely in the country for more than 40 years, which Yucca backers are quick to cite.
-Shimkus, whose state of Illinois has more reactors than any other, says Yucca is ideal because of its remoteness.
+Shimkus, whose state of Illiniois has more reactors than any other, says Yucca is ideal because of its remoteness.
+But the entire Congressional delegation of Nevada, where there are no nuclear power reactors, opposes Yucca.

-There are no nuclear power reactors in Nevada, and the state's entire Congressional delegation, which includes members of both parties, opposes Yucca.

-Representative Jacky Rosen, a Nevada Democrat, said a major accident would harm human health, cost hundreds of millions of dollars in cleanup costs, and damage the Las Vegas economy.